Proposal Submission Process

 The PI should prepare and/or submit their Institutional Animal Care and Use Committee or Institutional Review Board protocols for review.
 Depending on your sponsor, you may need to obtain approval or submit the IACUC and/or IRB protocol forms prior to your proposal submission.

-- Coordinated financial reporting by all designated COI investigators on a proposal.
+- Coordinated financial reporting by all designated COI investigators on a proposal

 RA or PI has:

-- Prepared proposal in accordance with sponsor application terms and conditions as well as sponsoring agencies rules and regulations.
+- Prepared proposal in accordance with sponsor application terms and conditions as well as sponsoring agencies’ rules and regulations

-- Ensured the entire proposal meets the administrative requirements outlined in the application instructions.
+- Ensured the entire proposal meets the administrative requirements outlined in the application instructions

-- Confirmed that a current, fully-executed MOU exists for faculty conducting sponsored research that have a joint appointment with a veterans affairs medical center.
+- Confirmed that a current, fully-executed MOU exists for any involved faculty conducting sponsored research that have a joint appointment with a veterans affairs medical center.
 See SOM Guidance for Joint Appointment MOUs.
 Investigators and administrators are encouraged to utilize the VA MOU Template.

 If submitting a proposal that involves clinical research or a clinical trial, PI or RA has included, at minimum:

-ONLY the Principal Investigator may route the proposal for approval.
 Submitting incomplete or inaccurate proposals for review will result in delays in review, return of the materials for correction, and could jeopardize timely submission to the Office of Sponsored Programs for approval and submission to the sponsor.